bford21/beautiful-jekyll/miningFarm.md

 comments: true
 ---

-Having tought myself to code at a young age and gone to school for Computer Science I was always more interested in the software side of computing opposed the hardware side.
+Having taught myself to code at a young age and gone to school for Computer Science I was always more interested in the software side of computing opposed to the hardware side.
-I wasn't a big gamer either so I never was incentivised to build my own computer or buy the latest graphics card.
+I wasn't a gamer either so I never was incentivised to build my own computer or buy the latest graphics card.
 That all changed in early 2017 when I discovered that graphics cards could be used for much more than playing games.
 They could be used to mine different cryptocurrencies!